 4. Encourage learning and development

 For furloughed teams, not having the routine of work can heighten anxiety about the situation and others may be feeling anxious about the future or struggling without seeing friends and family.
 You can provide your teams with learning and development resources that they can access at their own discretion.
 This can be helpful for those who wish to feel they are using the downtime productively and still working towards their personal goals.
-During lockdown, our Hospitality Professionals survey revealed that 64% of respondents actively sought personal and professional development resources.
+During the first lockdown, our Hospitality Professionals survey revealed that 64% of respondents actively sought personal and professional development resources.
 By encouraging your team to upskill while during periods of closure, your team will be in the strongest position when they return to work.

 This doesn’t have to be costly.
 Thanks to the many resources being shared across the sector there are free webinars and e-learning courses that can be accessed, such as our own Mental Health Support Champion and Personal Resilience courses.